Author: Himanshu Shewale

 For organization those who have been maintaining compliance over several years might very well know that one has to be very particular in completing the periodic activities.
 However difficult it sounds, but with good amount of planning and division of responsibilities in between your team, accomplishing this won’t be daunting.

-Some of the common points of failure are:
+Some of the common points of failure for maintaining sustainable PCI DSS Compliance are:

 - Failing to achieve quarterly ASV passing scans.
 Remember, a failed scan report is not valid.